 How can we combine the knowledge of the independent retailer with 21st century scalability?
 A new report written by my firm, RSR, in conjunction with Signal has identified two crucial steps to take.

 - Individualize experiences.
 This should be a priority in both digital and physical environments.
 It goes beyond segmentation, which at root is a function of scale, not intimacy.
 It means creating true 1:1 experiences.
-Amazon and other disruptive brands have shown shoppers that it’s possible for large retailers to be relevant and intimate.
+Amazon and other disruptive brands have shown shoppers that it’s possible for large retailers to be relevant and intimate, fostering brand loyalty.
 Now, it has again become a core shopper expectation.

 - Recognize your customers.
 Retailers can only individualize experiences for customers they recognize.
 Today, we have the potential to create and maintain rich cross-channel customer profiles that allow us to take a page from the independent retailer’s book.
 Customers should be identified and treated as individuals; data from all touchpoints — desktop, store and mobile — can be connected continuously and in real time to resolve identity.
 The goal is to capture customer intent and provide appropriate context for their visit.